mylk/salt-out/README.md

 Also, if your deployment prints out debugging messages with specific prefixes (`[DEBUG]`, `[WARNING]`), `salt-out` will let them be shown too.

-You can use `salt-out` either from your terminal or a CI job and the output can have colors, or not.
+You can use `salt-out` either in your terminal or in a CI job.

 ## Installation